pinterest tag

 Helmcken Falls/Jonny Bierman

-After an eventful day of exploration, head into town to discover the local dining scene.
+After an eventful day of exploration, discover the local dining scene.
 The Painted Turtle Restaurant, located in the Dutch Lake Resort, offers a variety of dishes made from locally-sourced ingredients, served alongside stunning views of Dutch Lake.
 If you’re looking for a casual dining experience, The Old Caboose Restaurant & Pub offers a range of pub-style dishes in a unique, train-themed setting.
 And for those with voracious appetites, refuel your spirits and replenish your energy at Hop n’ Hog Tap and Smokehouse.
 Finally, as you wind down for the day, don’t miss out on a tranquil evening stroll along the Clearwater River, capping off your journey with the peaceful sounds of nature.

 Hop n’ Hog Tap and Smokehouse